Our criminal defence barristers have defended in – and won – many of the landmark cases that have defined modern criminal law.

 In 2015 our crime team won the Legal 500 Crime Set of the Year Award and we have since been shortlisted for the award a further two times.
-We are proud to have 20 Queen’s Counsel in our team, all of whom are recognised as leading individuals by the Chambers & Partners UK Bar Guide.
+We are proud to have 18 Queen’s Counsel in our team, all of whom are recognised as leading individuals by the Chambers & Partners UK Bar Guide.
 We have the highest number of ranked silks at the Bar.

 Multidisciplinary expertise within Chambers means that we are able to call on other specialists.
 A number of us also practise in the fields of judicial review (in particular, challenges to youth court practice and procedure), extradition, inquests into deaths in custody, actions against the police and public authorities and prison law.

 We continue to actively lobby Government on policy proposals affecting the criminal Bar, in keeping with our ethos of defending access to justice.

 Sally Challen murder conviction quashed and manslaughter plea accepted in “coercive control” case (2019)